markymawk/BrawlCratePlugins/README.md

 ## 1.4 info.pac Stock Icon Exporter
 **Usage:** info.pac > Right-click BRRES Misc Data 30 (or parent ARC)

-Export stock textures and StockFace PAT0 animation data to the other files where stock icon data is used: STGRESULT.pac, StockFaceTex.brres, and sc_selcharacter.pac.
+Export stock textures and StockFace PAT0 animation data to the other files where stock icon data is used: `STGRESULT.pac`, `StockFaceTex.brres`, and `sc_selcharacter.pac`.

 # 2. Build management plug-ins

 ## 2.1 Copy Tracklist Frequencies
 **Usage:** Plugins menu

 Transfer entire tracklist frequencies across build updates.
-Select a "source" tracklist folder (typically Project+/pf/sound/tracklist) and a "destination" tracklist folder.
+Select a "source" tracklist folder (typically `Project+/pf/sound/tracklist`) and a "destination" tracklist folder.
 Song frequency values will be copied from the source to the destination tracklists, based on song name or filename.

 ## 2.2 Detect Unused BRSTMs (P+)
 **Usage:** Plugins menu > File Checking (P+)

-Scan a `strm` folder for any BRSTM files that aren't used by tracklists inside sound/tracklist/.
+Scan a `strm` folder for any BRSTM files that aren't used by tracklist files inside `sound/tracklist/`.
 Unused files will be listed, with the option to delete them all at once.

 ## 2.3 Match All StgPosition Nodes
 **Usage:** Right-click any StgPosition model or its parent Model Data [100] BRRES inside a stage pac

-Copy stageposition data (blastzones, respawn points) to all other stage files that contain a given substring.
+Copy stageposition data (blastzones, respawn points) to all other stage .pac files that contain a given substring.
 For stage files with multiple StgPosition nodes, only the top-most one will be overwritten.
 This process is irreversible -- always save backups!

 ## 2.4 Verify ASL (stageslot) File Data
 **Usage:** Plugins menu > File Checking (P+)

-All .ASL files inside the given stageslot folder will be checked for valid .param file locations.
+All .ASL files inside the given `stageslot` folder (or parent `pf` folder) will be checked for valid .param file locations.
 Optionally, the contents can be exported to a .txt file inside the stageslot folder, listing all stage entries in each ASL file along with the corresponding button combination for each.

 ## 2.5 Verify Param (stageinfo) File Data
 **Usage:** Plugins menu > File Checking (P+)

-All .param files inside the given stageinfo folder will be checked for valid stage .pac, stage module, and tracklist file locations.
+All .param files inside the given `stageinfo` folder (or parent `pf` folder) will be checked for valid stage .pac, stage module, and tracklist file locations.
 Optionally, the contents can be exported to a .txt file inside the stageinfo folder, including SFX/GFX banks, stage flags, and character color overlay values.

 ## 2.6 Verify TLST (tracklist) File Data
 **Usage:** Plugins menu > File Checking (P+)

-All .TLST files inside the given tracklist folder will be checked for valid BRSTM file paths and song IDs, including pinch mode (SongSwitch) tracks.
+All .TLST files inside the given `tracklist` folder (or parent `pf` folder) will be checked for valid BRSTM file paths and song IDs, including pinch mode (SongSwitch) tracks.
 Optionally, the contents can be exported to a .txt file inside the tracklist folder, including frequency, volume (for custom BRSTMs), and SongDelay values.

 *Alternately, can be run per-tracklist as well, via any individual tracklist's right-click > plug-ins menu*